 top of page

-Make Money as a Writer: Additional Income Streams Beyond Book Royalties
+Make Money As A Writer: Additional Income Streams Beyond Book Royalties

 Make Money As A Writer: Additional income streams beyond book royalties

 So, you wrote a book.
-You put in the late nights, the early mornings, and the caffeine-fueled editing sessions.
+You put in the late nights, early mornings, and caffeine-fueled editing sessions.
 You did it!
 But now comes the part that a lot of writers don’t talk about enough—how to actually make money as a writer beyond just selling copies of your book.

 The good news?
 There are so many ways to make money as an author that don’t involve hitting refresh on your Amazon sales dashboard every five minutes.